nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 purpose, and write them down.

 Start with the largest record there is, because that is where the stakes are.
-This week a lab announced a solution to a Millennium Prize problem, one of the famous open questions in mathematics, and two researchers who had posted first asked in public how their work had been used.[^navier] I do not know who is right.
+Last week a lab announced a solution to a Millennium Prize problem, one of the famous open questions in mathematics, and two researchers who had posted first asked in public how their work had been used.[^navier] I do not know who is right.
 What strikes me is that